python-lsp/cookiecutter-pylsp-plugin/{{cookiecutter.project_slug}}/README.md

 {%- if cookiecutter.publishing_type == "Publish to PyPI using twine" %}
 ## Publishing

-If this is your firt time publishing to PyPI, follow the instruction at [Twine docs](https://packaging.python.org/guides/distributing-packages-using-setuptools/#create-an-account) to create an PyPI account and setup Twine.
+If this is your first time publishing to PyPI, follow the instruction at [Twine docs](https://packaging.python.org/guides/distributing-packages-using-setuptools/#create-an-account) to create an PyPI account and setup Twine.